Chemistry Of Life

 Lipid Class Biological Role Structural Detail

-Phospholipids Spontaneously form the lipid bilayers that make up all cell membranes Amphipathic structure
+Phospholipids Spontaneously form the lipid bilayers that make up all cell membranes Amphipathic: a hydrophilic phosphate head and two hydrophobic fatty acid tails

 In every case, the biological function of a lipid traces directly back to its molecular structure — a theme that recurs throughout AP Biology.